 For many supply chains, transportation costs are one of, if not the largest, of all operational costs.
-Transportation networks have often developed over time, instead of through intentional design.
-This lack of intelligent design costs organizations millions of dollars annually as planners struggle with making transportation decisions related to balancing the size of a private fleet with a mix of common carriers, determining a robust strategy for mode selection, and designing optimal routes that minimize transportation costs and empty miles.
-With shrinking capacity, rising costs, and rapidly changing customer demands, making these decisions is becoming even more complex.
+Transportation networks have often developed over time instead of through intentional design.
+This lack of intelligent design costs organizations millions of dollars annually.
+Planners struggle with making transportation decisions related to balancing the size of a private fleet with common carriers, determining a robust strategy for mode selection and designing optimal routes that minimize transportation costs and empty miles.
+With shrinking capacity, rising costs and rapidly changing customer demands, making these decisions is becoming even more complex.

-The LLamasoft Digital Design and Decision Center gives you a wide range of tools to analyze and improve your transportation decision-making process and establish optimal policies.
+The LLamasoft Digital Design and Decision Center provides a wide range of tools to analyze and improve your transportation decision-making process and establish optimal policies.
 Continuously improve your end-to-end transportation network and quickly adapt to business changes to stay ahead of the competitive curve.

-- Test and understand trade-offs for ocean vs. air, truckload vs. LTL, rail vs. road, or parcel to pick the most cost-effective mode given your global supply chain network flows and costs
+- Test and understand trade-offs of methods of transportation to choose the most efficient mode given your global supply chain network flows and costs

 - Identify shipment consolidation opportunities to reduce transportation costs within multi-stop routes

 - Determine optimal footprint for new or existing sourcing, production and distribution sites, as well as optimal DC-to-customer locations to achieve the lowest cost solution that meets service level targets